Free ASTQB CTFL Exam Actual Questions & Explanations

 Use this topic map to guide your study for ASTQB CTFL (ISTQB Foundation Level) within the ISTQB Software Testing path.

-• Fundamentals of Testing: Understand why testing matters, define key terms (defect, failure, test case), and explain the relationship between testing and quality assurance in software projects.
+• Fundamentals of Testing: Understand why testing exists, define key terms like test case and defect, and explain the difference between error, fault, and failure.
+You must recognize testing as a quality assurance activity and describe its role in software development.

-• Testing Throughout the Software Development Lifecycle: Learn how testing adapts across waterfall, iterative, and agile models; identify test activities and entry/exit criteria at each phase.
+• Testing Throughout the Software Development Lifecycle: Learn how testing adapts across waterfall, iterative, and agile models.
+You will identify test activities, entry/exit criteria, and how testing integrates with each development phase to catch issues early.

 Question Formats & What They Test